 If the API developer experience incorporates all four of these characteristics, developers are sure to have a positive outlook on your API and will enjoy using it.

 That being said, different types of developers will interact with your API.
+That's why you need to make sure that you use different types of API documentation.

 You can’t expect only mid-level backend developers to use your API—it’s just as likely that a junior frontend developer or a CTO might use it.